 Socorro's history has had such an important impact on shaping growth in the American Southwest.
-The Historic Preservation team works with other departments to celebrate and commemorate important historical resources within the City, and enhance preservation of them to be valuable resources for current and future generations.
+The Historic Preservation team works with other departments to celebrate and commemorate important historical resources within the City and enhance their preservation to be valuable resources for current and future generations.
 This is apparent with the May 2024 designation of the Rio Vista National Historic Landmark at Rio Vista Farm.